Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 What's a good alternative to Stanley?

 The strongest Stanley alternatives, by use case: Owala FreeSip — great for office and gym use, the FreeSip lid lets you sip and chug without removing the lid.
 Hydro Flask Wide Mouth — well suited to outdoor and hiking, with a wide lid ecosystem and a lead-free vacuum seal.
-Simple Modern Summit — the value pick that matches Stanley's vacuum insulation for noticeably less.
+Simple Modern Trek — the value pick that matches Stanley's vacuum insulation for noticeably less.
 If you specifically want the Stanley aesthetic (handle, tapered base, cup-holder compatible), look for a tumbler with the same silhouette and an 18/8 stainless interior.

 Is Owala or Hydro Flask better than Stanley?